professor-greebie/SENG8080-1-field_project/README.md

 ## Steps performed
 1. Collected the data from AWS S3.
 2. Changed the genome file format to .csv
-3. Genome.fa file have the genome data while the ncbiGenes.gtf file has the Genome File Format.
+3. Genome.fa file have the genome data while the ncbiGenes.gtf file has the GFF (Genome Feature Format).
 4. Transform.py has the script written in Python to generate the Genome string column.
 5. This column has the genome string from start and end for each row.
 6. Created the GenomeCleanData.csv file and locate it inside the Clean_Data folder.